• Skip to primary navigation

 • Mac

-If you are running the 32-bit version Windows on your computer, you are eligible for upgrade to 64-bit version of Windows using your existing Windows 10 License.
+If you are running the 32-bit version Windows on your computer, you might be eligible for upgrade to 64-bit version of Windows for free by using your existing Windows License.

-The 64-bit version of Windows can handle up to 2TB of RAM, which allows it to run several apps at the same time.
-In comparison, the 32-bit version can only handle up to 3.75 GB RAM and it prevents you from running 64-bit gaming apps.
+The advantage of 64-bit version of Windows is that it can handle up to 2TB of RAM, which allows it to run several apps at the same time.

 Advertisement